mjul/docjure/README.md

     lein ancient

+To run the static analysis of the code:

+    lein clj-kondo

 ### Releasing to Clojars
 When releasing a version to Clojars you must provide your user-name.
 The password is a deployment token, not your normal password.
 You can generate this by logging into Clojars.
 These tokens have an expiration date so if it does not work, log in a check if you need a new token.